Jamison Crowder Player Prop Bets for NFL Week 17 | New York vs. Tampa Bay 1/2/2022

 Matchup vs. Tampa Bay

-- Against the Buccaneers, Crowder racked up zero receiving yards in one career matchup, 33.5 fewer than his over/under for Sunday's game.
+- In his one matchup against the Buccaneers, Crowder's zero receiving yards total is 23.5 less than his over/under for Sunday's game (23.5).

-- Crowder did not have a touchdown catch in that outing against the Buccaneers.
+- Crowder did not have a touchdown catch in that matchup against the Buccaneers.

 - Note: Crowder's stats vs. Buccaneers date back to 2016.

-- The Buccaneers are conceding 259.6 passing yards per game this year, the NFL's 24th-ranked pass defense.
+- The Buccaneers have the NFL's 24th-ranked pass defense this season, surrendering 259.6 yards per game through the air.

-- The Buccaneers have surrendered 23 touchdowns through the air (1.5 per game).
-They are 16th in the league in that category.
+- The Buccaneers have given up 23 touchdowns through the air (1.5 per game).
+They are 16th in the NFL in that category.

 Recent Performances

-- Crowder did not record a catch in last week's game against the Jaguars.
+- Crowder did not have a catch in last week's game against the Jaguars.

-- Crowder's in his last three games stat line reveals eight catches for 59 yards.
+- Crowder's over his last three outings stat line reveals eight catches for 59 yards.
 He put up 19.7 yards per game, and was targeted 14 times.

 Crowder's New York Teammates